formidablefrank/scrapbook/README.md

 - Say goodbye to hardbound and thick photo albums!
 - This is more than just Instagram or Flickr or Photobucket.
 - Using cloud storage, we offer everyone more flexibility in managing their active scrapbooks and access them anytime, anywhere.
-- Because we believe that treasuring memories better should be easy as much as possible
+- Because we believe that treasuring memories should be easy as much as possible
 - Again, this is *A Life's Journey Photo Scrapbook*, keeping memories that's better than ever.

 ### Appendix: *What other features can be implemented*